Buying a Property with Your Superannuation: Pros and Cons

 - No exemption from stamp duty payments when acquiring a property using your SMSF.

 There are various considerations to take into account when buying a property using your superannuation.
 Like any investment purchases, careful planning should be considered.
 It is best to seek professional help.
-Consult an attorney and a financial planner when it comes to using SMSF to acquire a property for investment.
+Consult an attorney and a financial planner when it comes to using SMSF to acquire property for investment.